 In newborns, skin color changes are often due to something happening inside the body.
 Some color changes are normal.
 Others are signs of problems.
 The changes described below can happen to any newborn.
 But skin color changes may be more obvious in babies born early, or prematurely, who have thinner skin than full-term babies.

 Jaundice is a yellowing of the skin and the whites of the eyes.
 It usually starts in the face, then moves down to the chest, lower belly, and legs.
-It often happens because the body is breaking down red blood cells (a normal process after birth).
+It happens because the body is breaking down red blood cells (a normal process after birth).
 The breakdown releases a yellow substance called bilirubin, which causes the yellow color.
 This substance is processed by the baby’s liver.
 It leaves the body through the urine or stool.
-Jaundice occurs in about half of all babies after birth, and often goes away by itself.
+Jaundice occurs in about half of all babies after birth, and usually goes away by itself.
 But sometimes a baby’s liver can’t process bilirubin as quickly as needed.
 This is especially true of babies born early, or prematurely.
 Treatment may be needed to help the bilirubin break down and get rid of the yellow color.
-If your baby is jaundiced, alert your baby's health care provider or a nurse.
+If your baby is jaundiced, alert your baby's healthcare provider or a nurse.

-Also tell your baby's health care provider or nurse if you notice:
+Also tell your baby's healthcare provider or nurse if you notice: